Barbara Lee

 University of California - Berkley

 Barbara Lee assumed office in April 1998 through a special election, representing California's 9th District in the United States House of Representatives.
 Following redistricting, Lee was elected to represent District 13 in 2012 and then District 12 in 2022.
 On Feb.
-21, 2023, Lee announced that she is running for the U.S. Senate seat currently held by Dianne Feinstein, who is retiring at the end of her current term.
+21, 2023, Lee announced that she was running for the U.S. Senate seat held by Dianne Feinstein, who was to retire at the end of her term but subsequently passed away before the term ended.
+Lee came in fourth in California's top-two open primary system, behind fellow Democrats and California U.S. representatives Adam Schiff and Katie Porter and former baseball star Steve Garvey (Republican).

 Lee was born July 16, 1946, in El Paso, Texas, and moved to California in 1960.
 She was educated at Mills College and received her Master of Social Work from University of California, Berkley in 1975.
 From 1990 to 1996, she served in the California State Assembly and later, in the California State Senate.